snarfed/beautifulsoup/doc/source/index.rst

 This is a convenience for users who know the CSS selector syntax.
 You can do all this stuff with the Beautiful Soup API.
-And if CSS selectors are all you need, you might as well use lxml directly: it's a lot faster, and it supports more CSS selectors .
+And if CSS selectors are all you need, you might as well use lxml directly: it's a lot faster, and it supports more CSS selectors.
 But this lets you `combine` simple CSS selectors with the Beautiful Soup API.